appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/usage-app.md

 <dd>

-- For external MongoDB, add the URI without any changes.
+- For external MongoDB, use the provided URI or configure it according to your MongoDB setup.

 - For embedded MongoDB (internal), append `?authsource=appsmith` to the end of the URI, like this: